-Nelufar Hedayat explores the astonishing events of Christmas 1914 and what they mean today – for the children and grandchildren of those who took part, and for youngsters hearing the story for the first time.
+Nelufar Hedayat explores the astonishing events of Christmas 1914, when British and German soldiers put down their weapons and exchanged simple gifts, and what they mean today – for the children and grandchildren of those who took part, and for youngsters hearing the story for the first time.

 The history and science of the use of hypnosis in medicine.

 GREAT WAR DIARIES reveals the simple human experience of 1914-18, unsullied by historical interpretation.